teejayen/teejayen.github.io/apogee2019.md

 - Ad-Hoc Network- Uses peer to peer connects to evade security controls and risks exposure to malware
 - Misconfigured AP - Opens network to attack as a result of configuration errors

-WatchGuard is the only vendor to detect and prevent six known wi-fi threats while maintaining performance, based on Miercom report.
+**WatchGuard is the only vendor to detect and prevent six known wi-fi threats while maintaining performance, based on [Miercom Report](https://www.watchguard.com/wgrd-resource-center/wifi-security-report).**

 ### Wireless "6"